LWVSNM PROGRAM

 AFFORDABLE HOUSING

-“Continue to monitor the activities of affordable housing providers in the community, advocate for increases in the amount of such housing including working to identify funding sources, lobby for appropriate changes in city ordinances, and educate the public about affordable housing issues.”
+In 2024, the Affordable Housing Position underwent revision.
+You can read it here.
+You can also review the study that preceded the Position’s adoption: “Beneficial Electrification and Affordable Housing Study.”
+The LWVSNM Affordable Housing Committee continues to monitor the activities of affordable housing providers in the community, advocates for increases in the amount of such housing including working to identify funding sources, advocates for appropriate changes in city ordinances, and educates the public about housing issues.

 BRANIGAN MEMORIAL LIBRARY